Michael-Anthony-Aguirre/IDX-Exchange-DA-Internship-2026/README.md

 * Provide summary statistics for key numeric fields (ClosePrice, LivingArea, DaysOnMarket, etc.).
 * Retrieve mortgage rate data (MORTGAGE30US) from FRED, resample the weekly rates to monthly averages, and merge the datasets on a "year_month" key basis.
 * resample it from weekly to monthly frequency, and merge it onto both combined datasets using a year-month key derived from transaction dates)
-### How to Run
-* Before running "file1.ipynb", ensure that "CRMLSListing_1.csv" and "CRMLSSold_1.csv" are in the same folder.
-Output will include "CRMLSListing_2.csv" and "CRMLSSold_2.csv".
-* "file2.ipynb" requires "CRMLSListing_2.csv" and "CRMLSSold_2.csv", it can be run immediately after "file1.ipynb" has completed.

 ## Weeks 4-5 - Data Cleaning & Preparation (WIP)
 ### Objectives